Weathernews Inc.: History

 In April 1983 it started providing weather information to Asahi Broadcasting (currently Asahi Broadcasting Group Holdings) becoming the first weather service provider other than the Japan Weather Association (JWA) to provide weather forecasts to a broadcasting station.
 This included providing cloud images for television from Japan's first meteorological satellite Himawari.
 In October 1991 it provided the world's first weather forecast using entirely 3D CGI graphics to News Station (TV Asahi).
 In 1993 it produced a program for TV Tokyo, Weather Paradise.
 A dedicated weather channel produced by Weathernews started on PerfecTV! in October 1996.

 On December 19, 2006, the Nintendo Wii released the "Forecast Channel", which made use of Weathernews' website as its main content provider.
 By connecting to the internet via WiiConnect24, the channel would show direct weather forecasts, the day's current temperature, and other information once the channel had started up.
 It would also show the current day's forecast and temperature as well on the Home Menu's channel preview.
-Since the discontinuation of WiiConnect2024 on June 28, 2013, the Forecast Channel cannot connect to Weathernews' servers, rendering the channel discontinued.
+Since the discontinuation of WiiConnect24 on June 28, 2013, the Forecast Channel cannot connect to Weathernews' servers, rendering the channel discontinued.

 In 2009 WNI started SOLiVE24, an internet streaming mixing weather forecasts with some variety programming (with some technical involvement by Fuji TV for its launch), which evolved into Weathernews LiVE, a more straight-forward weather service with some entertainment segments, in 2018.
 Also in 2009 WNI launched their own mobile app, initially named "Weathernews Touch" for iOS; the app would be renamed "Weathernews" in 2019, available for both iOS and Android; the WNI app's main competitors include JWA's tenki.jp, Yahoo!
 Japan's own weather app and NHK's News and Disaster Preparedness app.
+A global version of the WNI app, available in 57 languages, was released worldwide August 2026.